Charles Barron: 2012 Congressional campaign

 Barron announced that he would seek the 2012 Democratic nomination for the House seat due to the retirement of the long-term incumbent, Edolphus Towns.
 By mid-June 2012, candidate Hakeem Jeffries had raised $700,000 in campaign donations compared to Barron's $50,000.
 Towns gave Barron a surprise endorsement, but Barron was publicly embarrassed when David Duke made a video where he endorsed Barron over Jeffries, stating that he liked Barron's anti-Israel views and making racial insults towards Jeffries.
-Barron tried to deflect Duke's unwelcome praise but the news was widely circulated by Jeffries' supporters, who were amused that Barron couldn't really counter Duke's endorsement because they did share some common beliefs.
+Barron tried to deflect Duke's unwelcome praise, but the news was widely circulated by Jeffries' supporters, who were amused that Barron couldn't really counter Duke's endorsement because they did share some common beliefs.

-On June 11, 2012, former Mayor Ed Koch, Congressman Jerrold Nadler, Councilman David G. Greenfield, Assemblyman Dov Hikind gathered with several other elected officials to support Jeffries and denounce Barron.
+On June 11, 2012, former Mayor Ed Koch, Congressman Jerrold Nadler, Councilman David G. Greenfield, and Assemblyman Dov Hikind gathered with several other elected officials to support Jeffries and denounce Barron.
 Barron was described as anti-Semitic, and his support of Zimbabwe ruler Robert Mugabe and former Libya ruler Muammar Gaddafi was denounced.
 Greenfield described Barron as "a hate-monger and an anti-Semite."
 Barron responded that such attacks had not been raised when he spoke before Jewish groups in Brooklyn, and that his constituents were interested in discussing "bread and butter" issues, not foreign policy.
 The candidates differed strongly on charter schools.
 Barron is one of the charter schools' strongest critics, while Jeffries endorses them.

 Barron lost the Democratic nomination to Jeffries, with Jeffries taking 72% for the vote to Barron's 28% on June 26, 2012.
 Barron refused to congratulate Jeffries, accusing the Jeffries campaign of "a smear campaign [and] show[ing] a lack of character".
-He added: "They had the media.
+He added, "They had the media.
 They called us names — The New York Times, The Wall Street Journal, the New York Post, the white media — because we were endorsed by the Amsterdam News and Black Star.
 We had the Wall Street corporate elite, the Democratic establishment, and the media all against us.
 But we put the state and nation on notice."
 Jeffries stated in his own victory speech that "The political pundits said that this was going to be a close race, but that was before the people had spoken."

 2014 State Assembly campaign

-On November 4, 2013, Barron announced in a Web Video, that he will run for the State Assembly seat, currently vacated by his wife, Inez, who ran for his term-limited City council seat.
+On November 4, 2013, Barron announced in a Web Video that he would run for the State Assembly seat, currently vacated by his wife, Inez, who ran for his term-limited City council seat.
 Barron said that he will fight Gov. Andrew Cuomo, Speaker Sheldon Silver, and the Democratic establishment to raise taxes and to increase Pre-K funding.